-A power of attorney form allows you (the “principal”) to appoint any individual (the “agent” or “attorney-in-fact”) to manage your financial, medical, or other legal affairs.
+Power of attorney (POA) is a legal document that grants someone you choose (called the “agent” or “attorney-in-fact”) the authority to manage your financial, medical, or other legal affairs.

-Because there are different types of power of attorney, the form you need depends on what the POA is for and when the POA is effective.
+Because there are different types of power of attorney, the form you need depends on what the POA is for and when it will take effect.

 North Dakota (ND) Power of Attorney Documents